Codac-anmol/Codac-anmol/README.md

 - 👋 Hi, I’m @Codac-anmol
-- 👀 I’m interested in Ai and machine learning
 - 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on vrious projects which give me more ida about coading and prograaming
+- 👀 I’m curious about all divisions of programming and devevlopment so exploaring all to know which is most excited cooking to me
-- 📫 to reach me akash57670@gmail.com
+- 📫 to reach me anmolraj5767@gmail.com

 <!---
 Codac-anmol/Codac-anmol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.